This Step: Get a Drivers License

 - For the first 6 months, your only passengers can be immediate family members

-- For the second 6 months, you can only have 1 non-family member younger than 21 years old as a passenger
+- For the second 6 months, you can only have 1 passenger who is a non-family member younger than 21 years old.

-- After the second 6 months, you can have no more than 3 non-family members younger than 21 years old as passengers
+- After the second 6 months, you can have no more than 3 passengers who are non-family members younger than 21 years old.

 Get Your Regular Class C License―18 and Older

 Once you pass the road test, you’ll receive a regular Class C license.
-Your fee payment allows you to either obtain a 5 years or 8 year license.
+Your fee payment allows you to either obtain a license valid for 5 years or 8 years.